Strategy, framing & guidance in selecting solutions

 2. What is a services marketplace?

 A services marketplace puts suppliers and sellers in contact for the sale of online services.
 For this type of platform, onboarding is one of the main challenges: we don’t import sellers like we would import references on a product marketplace.
-The user experience is centered around the availability calendar, while quality of service is one of the main challenges.
+The user experience is centered around the availability calendar, while quality of service is one of the main challenge.

-3. Main families of services marketplaces
+3 main families of service marketplaces

 This somewhat simplistic nomenclature of marketplaces families has its limits: sometimes it can be complicated to determine whether the platform you want to create allows the sale of services or products.